Via Francigena Stage 6: San Miniato - San Quirico8 Days & 7 Nights 4.7 Read 13 reviews

 Your walking today is along trails that are some of the most beautiful along the Via Francigena.
 First set off in the direction of Campiglia, a small hamlet surrounded by the characterful Tuscan countryside and continue onto Badia a Coneo, a gracious and remote church.
 Also pass through Abbey Island, a complex of mysterious medieval buildings.
 In the 11th century this island was surrounded by marshes, hence the fact that it is called an island.

-Once more this is a relatively short walking day which enables you to spend time exploring Siena this afternoon.
-Leaving behind the old town of Monteriggioni, walk along trails that take you to Montagnola and Cerbaia, a medieval village now in a neglected state.
+If you set off early enough you will have enough time to spend exploring Siena this afternoon.
+One of the highlights of today's walk is passing through the old town of Monteriggioni, a beautiful sight.
+It is still completely surrounded by walls that are virtually intact and there is virtually no traffic inside.
+Continue along trails that take you to Montagnola and Cerbaia, a medieval village now in a neglected state.
 Walk through woods to the castles of the Chiocciola and Villa before arriving at Porta Camollia, the traditional access road on the Via Francigena into Siena.

 Siena is a town well-known for its Palio horse race which occurs twice a year, its medieval buildings and the wonderful Piazza del Campo.
 Sit in an outdoor café within the piazza whilst viewing the medieval houses and buildings, particularly the Palazzo Publico and the Torre del Mangia, both architectural treasures.

 Depart from Siena along the official Via Francigena road, the Porta Romana.
-The trail meanders through serene farmland, rolling hills and small hamlets criss-crossing the Via Cassia all the way.
-En route is the imposing medieval building, the Grancia di Cuna that served as a protected storage for food supplies in the Middle Ages and which offered hospitality to pilgrims and travellers.
+The trail meanders through serene farmland, rolling hills and small hamlets crisscrossing the Via Cassia all the way.
+En route is the imposing medieval building, the Grancia di Cuna which served as protected storage for food supplies in the Middle Ages and which offered hospitality to pilgrims and travellers.

 Transfer from Grancia de Cuna to Buonconvento (this shortens the walk from 32km to a more manageable 18km).